Numerically efficient unitary evolution for Hamiltonians beyond nearest-neighbors: Conclusions

 \section{Conclusions}

 In this work we have proposed an alternative technique for the construction of MPOs for the exponentials of non-local spin operators.
 This technique is based on the direct exponentiation of Pauli matrices, and finds its natural application in systems with long-range interactions, periodic boundary conditions and cluster interactions.
 The main advantage of this method is that the maximum bond dimension of the MPOs scales as $2^r$ if $r$ is the range of the interaction, which despite the exponential scaling provides better perfomances with respect to the standard approach.
 This renders the study of the dynamics of quantum many-body systems with TEBD more efficient, in terms of MPO-MPS contraction and MPOs size.
 Moreover, this technique is highly versatile, and provides a very natural way of exponentiating any spin interaction, producing MPOs containing only single site tensors without needing any additional manipulation.
-We tested the technique on some non-integrable models, measuring the time evolution of the Loschmidit echo, the local and the half-chain entanglement entropy.
-In all cases, we found very good agreement with the result obtained using exact diagonalization techniques.
+We tested the technique on some non-integrable models, measuring the time evolution of the Loschmidit echo and of the half-chain entanglement entropy.
+In all cases, we were able to reproduce known results about entanglement growth and dynamical phase transitions in these systems, taking into account systems of up to $N=300$ spins.
+Moreover, our analysis shows that our TEBD approach can reach better accuracies than other competitive methods such as single site TDVP.
 Finally, we gave an example of how our approach can be easily adapted to truncation schemes which are different from the Suzuki-Trotter decomposition, therefore it would be interesting to explore the possibility of applying it also to other approximation schemes for the unitary time evolution operator, such as the one recently proposed in \cite{Schilling2024}.
-Interestingly, the approach can also be applied to the simulation of the time evolution of realistic Rydberg atoms systems, which will be implemented in future works.
+Interestingly, the approach can also be applied to the simulation of the time evolution of realistic Rydberg atoms systems, and beyond time evolution problems it can find potential applications to the simulation thermal states and quantum circuits.
+Indeed, the same reasonings that we applied to trotterized time evolution operators can be extended to two qubit gates.
+We leave the exploration of these possibilities to future works.